 In 1882, he was hired as an assistant marshal in Caldwell and later was promoted to marshal.
 Brown hired his friend Ben Wheeler, aka: Ben Robertson, to work as a deputy and the two men “cleaned up” the tough town quickly.
 When Brown felled two outlaws in the streets of Caldwell in 1883, the Caldwell Post bragged that Brown was “one of the quickest men on the trigger in the Southwest.”
 So taken were the town citizens, that they presented him with a new, engraved Winchester rifle.

 The marshal continued to serve the city well and the Caldwell Commercial lauded him as “cool, courageous and gentlemanly, and free from vices.”
-In early spring of 1884 he married a local woman, purchased a house and furnishings, and seemingly settled down.
+In the early spring of 1884 he married a local woman, purchased a house and furnishings, and seemingly settled down.
 However, unbeknownst his wife and the citizens of Caldwell, Brown had been living beyond his means and the debts were mounting.

 Falling back on his old outlaw skills, Brown, along with his deputy, Ben Wheeler, and two other former outlaw friends named William Smith and John Wesley, planned to rob the bank in Medicine Lodge, Kansas.
-The lawmen, under the ruse of traveling to Oklahoma to apprehend a murderer left Caldwell, met up with the two other would-be bank robbers, and headed to Medicine Lodge.
+The lawmen, under the ruse of traveling to Oklahoma to apprehend a murderer left Caldwell, met up with the two other would-be bank robbers and headed to Medicine Lodge.
 On April 30, 1884, they entered the bank just after it opened and demanded the cash.
 When Bank President E.W.
 Payne reached for his gun, Brown shot him to death.
 Though Chief Cashier George Geppert had his hands up, he too was shot.
 However, before he died he staggered to the vault and managed to close the door.

-The outlaws were given a meal, their photo taken, and told to write letters to their families.
+The outlaws were given a meal, their photo was taken, and told to write letters to their families.

 At about 9:00 p.m. the mob broke into the jail, demanding the prisoners.
 The sheriff refused but was overpowered by the mob of men and the jail doors opened.
 As the prisoners attempted to dash for freedom, Brown was shot and killed, his body riddled with bullets.
 Wheeler was also wounded but was dragged along with Wesley and Smith to a nearby elm tree and hanged.